Welcome to the Playsetaddict Website...where Toy Soldiers come to life!

 I've been enjoying the History Channel's "Vikings" series.
 For some reason I had assumed it was a documentary, not a drama, so I had avoided it until a few weeks ago.
 Watching the show got my creative juices flowing again so I did some converting of some plastic Viking figures.
 Of course I had to mix in some of the fantastic metal Conte Viking figures.

-This set is the next to be put on eBay.
+This set found a new home on eBay.
 I love the color of the yanks in this set.
 It's so hard to put these sets up for sale.
 I'd much rather be buying than selling.
-I might list the diorama drape as well.

 I finally painted up a set of the Austin Miniatures cowboys.